 - 70 grams room temperature butter / 5tbsp butter

-- 160 grams powdered sugar / 1 1/2 cup sifted powdered sugar
+- 160 grams powdered sugar / 1 cup and 1/2 cup sifted powdered sugar

 - 1 tsp baking soda (use only 1/8 to 1/4tsp when using for gingerbread house)